The Two Thought Processes When Using Emotional Intelligence

 What this includes is managing individual and group relationships, probabilistic thinking, logical reasoning.

-It helps us learn new information along with recognizing patterns of thinking and behavior.
+It helps us learn new information along with recognizing patterns of thinking and behaviour.

 Using The Two Thinking Patterns